"June, You've Gone First and I Remain"

 During our forensic travels in the US, Canada and Europe, London became June's favorite city.
 June very quickly learned to navigate about the city of London, using the double-decker buses and the London Underground.
 At first I used the cabs as I thought the London underground was too complicated and inefficient as a mode of getting around and about London.
 I remember clearly that day in Circa 1974, when June taught me how to use the London Underground system.
 I recall June taking me to the the underground station close to our hotel and pointed out and explained the instructions on a sign by the entrance.
 A demonstration ride followed the verbal instructions.
 The underground there after became my standard mode of traveling in London.

-Because I am now 84 years of age, my final act and the time when God lowers the curtain on my life, may well be close at hand.
-It is my hope that when the final bell tolls for me here on earth, God will send June to once again show me the way!
+Because I am now 85 years of age, my final act and the time when God lowers the curtain on my life, may well be close at hand.
+It is my hope that when the final bell tolls for me here on earth, God will send June to once again show me the way!...so until that day and time, my nights remain lonely...a lonliness that seems to peak on Friday nights...a night that always seemed to be a special night for June and I...

 (June and Stan's Hand's Photo Jim Gehrz - October 2007 - June passed away 1 year later in October 2008)